What is Honors Housing?

 The groups also participate in out-of-class co-curricular activities.

-- Community out of class special events and programming
+- Out-of-class special events and programming

 Each LLC is made up of a mix of students from different majors, interests, hometowns, etc.